ashane9/orc_file/README.md

 ## Usage
 ###OrcFileWriter
 To write a file, you will need to initialize the OrcFileWriter class.
-This object needs a table schema, your dataset, and the path to store the file.
+This object needs a table schema, your dataset, the path to store the file, and an optional configuration hash.

-    OrcFileWriter.new(table_schema, data_set, path)
+    OrcFileWriter.new(table_schema, data_set, path, *options={})
 ####*table_schema*
 The table_schema must be a hash containing the column name and datatype as the key-value pair.